-Do you have a large amount of cash savings, but not much put into invested accounts for retirement?
+Do you have lots of savings in cash, but not much invested for retirement?

 If so, you’re not alone.
 A majority of Millennials prefer to keep their assets in cash and don’t trust the idea of putting money into the market.
 That’s not too surprising, since many members of Gen Y started life “in the real world” right before or during the Great Recession.
-We saw our parents retirement accounts crash and burn and we know people who lost it all.
+We saw our parents retirement accounts crash and burn.
+Some of us know people who lost it all.

-But here’s the thing: investing is still important.
-One of the biggest risks to investing for millennials is inflation risk, which means that if your rate of return doesn’t outpace inflation, you’re actually losing money.
-Leaving everything in cash over the period of your working life — just like you should leave your contributions in your invested retirement accounts over your career — will leave you with cash that’s less valuable in the future than it was when you put it in savings.
-That’s due to inflation, and investing wisely can help you avoid losing a chunk of your nest egg to it.
+But here’s the thing: Investing is still important.
+When we don’t invest, Millennials risk losing money to inflation.
+If your rate of return doesn’t outpace inflation — typically around 2% per year — your money is losing value over time.
+Leaving everything in cash over decades will leave you with cash that’s less valuable in the future than it was when you put it in savings.
+Investing wisely can help you avoid losing a chunk of your nest egg to inflation.

-If you’re in Gen Y and aren’t so sure about investing or the stock market, start with educating yourself.
-That’s the first step to feeling empowered with your finances and your investments.
-To get you going, review and learn these 17 investing terms all Millennials should understand:
+If you’re in Gen Y and aren’t so sure about investing or the stock market, start by educating yourself.
+Here are 17 terms you’ll encounter as you learn more about investing:

-Short for “return on investment.”
-Is a measurement that refers to the gain or loss experienced relative to the amount invested and is often expressed as a percent.
+Short for “return on investment,” ROI is a measurement that refers to the gain or loss experienced relative to the amount invested and is often expressed as a percent.
 ROI is calculated by dividing the gain (or loss) by the cost of the investment.
 Example: An investment of $1,000 grows to $1,100 would generate an ROI of 10% ($100/$1,000 x 100).

 2. Compound Interest

-Compounding means that when interest is initially calculated on the principal amount invested, the added interest can then also earn interest.
+Compounding means that interest is calculated based on the total amount of money you’ve invested plus the interest you’ve already earned.

 4. Roth IRA